 Total lunar eclipse: April 4

 Total lunar eclipse: September 28

 There are a total of 8 tetrads in the 21st century (2001 to 2100).
-But proponents of this Biblical prophecy regard the upcoming tetrad as especially significant because it coincides with two important Jewish holidays: Passover and Tabernacles.
+But proponents of this Biblical prophecy regard the ongoing tetrad as especially significant because it coincides with two important Jewish holidays: Passover and Tabernacles.